 All prospective Georgetown students must follow the admissions criteria set forth by their designated admissions office.
 The following policy affects only the issuance of immigration documents for J-1 student status.

 Once fully and unconditionally admitted to Georgetown, students requesting J-1 immigration status will be asked to present a copy of one of the following documents to OGS before a Form DS-2019 for J-1 status will be issued.

-This requirement responds to a U.S. Department of State’s regulation that requires the University to determine whether a prospective J-1 student possesses sufficient proficiency in the English language to participate in his/her program and to function on a day to day basis [22CFR62.10(a)(2)].
+This requirement responds to a U.S. Department of State regulation that requires the University to determine whether a prospective J-1 student possesses sufficient proficiency in the English language to participate in their program and to function on a day to day basis [22CFR62.10(a)(2)].

 One of the following documents must be submitted by the prospective student to request J-1 status: